China's Xi offers Trump help in coronavirus fight as Wuhan reopens to traffic

 Numerous people have been trapped inside and outside of Wuhan and Hubei and many of the cars entering the city had Wuhan number plates, indicating they were returning residents.

-Trump said on Twitter that he discussed the coronavirus outbreak “in great detail” with Xi.

-“China has been through much & has developed a strong understanding of the virus,” Trump said.
-“We are working closely together.
-Much respect!”.

-The World Health Organization has said the United States, which saw 17,099 new coronavirus cases and 281 deaths in the past 24 hours, is expected to become the epicenter of the pandemic.
+The World Health Organization has said the United States is expected to become the pandemic’s new epicentre.

-Like U.S. hospitals now, China’s medical system struggled to contain the coronavirus just two months ago, but draconian city lockdowns and severe travel restrictions have seen the epidemic ease.
+Like U.S. hospitals now, China’s medical system struggled to contain the coronavirus two months ago, but draconian city lockdowns and severe travel restrictions have seen the crisis ease.

-Mainland China on Friday reported its first local coronavirus case in three days and 54 new imported cases, as Beijing ordered airlines to sharply cut international flights, for fear travelers could reignite the outbreak.
+Mainland China on Friday reported its first local coronavirus case in three days and 54 new imported cases, as Beijing ordered airlines to sharply cut international flights, for fear travellers could reignite the outbreak.

 The 55 new cases detected on Thursday were down from 67 a day earlier, the National Health Commission said, taking the tally of infections to 81,340.
 China’s death toll stood at 3,292 as of Thursday, up by five from a day earlier.

-Hubei province, with a population of about 60 million, reported no new cases on Thursday, a day after lifting a lockdown and reopening its borders.
+Hubei, with a population of about 60 million, reported no new cases on Thursday.

 China’s commercial capital of Shanghai reported the most new imported cases with 17, followed by 12 in the southern province of Guangdong and four each in the capital Beijing and the nearby city of Tianjin.